Azure-Samples/Cognitive-Speech-STT-Android/README.md

 1. In the application, press the button "Select Mode" to select what type of Speech would like to use.

-2. For modes where you would like both Speech recognition and Intent to work, you need to sign up [Language Understanding Intelligent Service (LUIS)](<https://www.microsoft.com/cognitive-services/en-us/sign-up>) and set the key values in luisAppID and luisSubscriptionID from "Samples\_SpeechRecoExample\_res\_values\_strings.xml".
+2. For modes where you would like both Speech recognition and Intent to work, you need to sign up [Language Understanding Intelligent Service (LUIS)](<https://www.microsoft.com/cognitive-services/en-us/sign-up>) and set the values for 'luisAppID' and 'luisSubscriptionID' elements in "samples/SpeechRecoExample/res/values/strings.xml".

 3. To Start recognition, press the Start button.